 - doing so by means of force or fear.

 Recall that child abduction is a crime against the child’s legal custodian.
-Kidnapping, though, is a crime against the person moved.
+A kidnapping charge, though, is a crime against the person moved.

 7.2.
 False imprisonment – PC 236